semolex/novaposhta-python-client/README.md

 We welcome contributions that can help in enhancing the functionality and improving the consistency of the client.
 For bugs or feature requests, please open an issue on the GitHub repository.
+Please, use `black` and `mypy` as your instrument for code formatting and type checking.